This post may contain affiliate links, view our disclosure policy.

 Easy Garlic Parmesan Pasta

 - 1 box (16 oz) large tube-shaped pasta (rigatoni, penne, ziti)

 - 3 tablespoons butter

-- 4 garlic cloves, minced or pressed (I use garlic paste)
+- 4 cloves garlic (minced/press, chopped from a jar, or garlic paste)

 - 3 tablespoons all-purpose flour

 - 1½ cup shredded parmesan cheese grated from a wedge